The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Sheaves on manifolds and sheaves on cartesian spaces

 \section{Sheaves on manifolds and sheaves on cartesian spaces}

-This appendix is devoted to the comparison of two \v{C}ech localisations: on the one hand, we consider the localisation $\scH_\infty^{p \ell}$ of the projective model structure $\scH_\infty^p$ of simplicial presheaves on cartesian spaces at the differentiably good open coverings (see Section~\ref{sec:R-local MoStrs}).
-On the other hand, we have the \v{C}ech localisation $\widetilde{\scH}_\infty^{p \ell}$ of the projective model structure $\widetilde{\scH}_\infty^p$ of simplicial presheaves on manifolds at the open coverings.
-(The same arguments also apply to the localisation of $\widetilde{\scH}_\infty^p$ at the surjective submersions.)
+This appendix is devoted to the comparison of two localisations: on the one hand, we consider the localisation $\scH^{p \ell}$ of the projective model structure $\scH^p$ of simplicial presheaves on cartesian spaces at the \v{C}ech nerves of differentiably good open coverings (see Section~\ref{sec:R-local MoStrs}).
+On the other hand, we have the localisation $\widetilde{\scH}^{p \ell}$ of the projective model structure $\widetilde{\scH}^p$ of simplicial presheaves on manifolds at the \v{C}ech nerves of open coverings.
+(The same arguments also apply to the localisation of $\widetilde{\scH}^p$ at the \v{C}ech nerves of surjective submersions.)

 We will compare these localisations by means of the functors